EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 ### The action method that puts it all together

 Now let's finally write a new action method on `VehicleQuotes/Controllers/UsersController.cs` so that there's an endpoint that clients can call to get API Keys.
-Before adding the action method though, as usual, we need to declare the dependency as a constructor parameter and hold it in an instance variable:
+Before adding the action method though, as usual, we need to declare the following dependency as a constructor parameter and hold it in an instance variable:

 ```diff
 public class UsersController : ControllerBase